aura-website/aura-website.github.io/_posts/2015-07-02-market-size.md

 The solution that we conceptualized has another problem.
 It involves a **significant effort from the neighbour who unfortunately is not the one with the problem**.
 So why would he/she install Griggi unless the needy neighbour ends up gifting Griggi router to him/her.

-There is also the fragmentation problem - someone might install Griggi hoping someone might somebody use it & eventually he/she would make money, while a needy person might look for Griggi at a place when none of the guys is offering their WiFi to others through Griggi.
+There is also the fragmentation problem - someone might install Griggi hoping somebody might use it & eventually he/she would make money, while a needy person might be looking for Griggi at a place when none of the guys is offering their WiFi.
 This issue was also evident from the [hacker news comments](https://news.ycombinator.com/item?id=9776501) & [comments on our home page](http://griggi.com#contact)

 We knew that we would need to solve this problem in a more **focussed** manner.
 We decided that a good way to get started is to target cafes & convince them to have Griggi as way to provide free WiFi to their consumers.